whosford/CMPT-300_shell/README.md

 # CMPT-300_shell
-Repository for shell assignment from CMPT 300
+Repository for shell clone assignment from CMPT 300